dmilos/reflection/src/reflection/operation/transfer/readme.md

 -bind
- - create instace so that can be used in another language
+ - create instance so that can be used in another language
 - introspect
    Print members e.g. data, function, enum
 - print